rroblak/seed_dump/README.md

 Options are common to both the Rake task and the console, except where noted.

 `append`: If set to `true`, append the data to the file instead of overwriting it.
 Default: `false`.

 `batch_size`: Controls the number of records that are written to file at a given time.
 Default: 1000.
 If you're running out of memory when dumping, try decreasing this.
 If things are dumping too slow, trying increasing this.

 `exclude`: Attributes to be excluded from the dump.
-Default: `id, created_at, updated_at`.
-If you need to include these columns pass `EXCLUDE=` to the Rake task or an empty array on the console (i.e. `SeedDump.dump(User, exclude: [])`) and these columns will be included.
+By default `id`, `created_at`, and `updated_at` are excluded.
+Pass a comma-separated list to the Rake task (i.e. `name,age`) and an array on the console (i.e. `[:name, :age]`).

 `file`: Write to the specified output file.
-Default in Rake task is `db/seeds.rb`.
-Console returns the dump as a string by default.
+The Rake task default is `db/seeds.rb`.
+The console returns the dump as a string by default.

+`import`: If `true`, output will be in the format needed by the [activerecord-import](https://github.com/zdennis/activerecord-import) gem, rather than the default format.
+Default: `false`.

 `limit`: Dump no more than this amount of data.
 Default: no limit.
 Rake task only.
 In the console just pass in an ActiveRecord::Relation with the appropriate limit (e.g. `SeedDump.dump(User.limit(5))`).

 `model[s]`: Restrict the dump to the specified comma-separated list of models.
 Default: all models.
 If you are using a Rails engine you can dump a specific model by passing "EngineName::ModelName".
 Rake task only.
 Example: `rake db:seed:dump MODELS="User, Position, Function"`